kubeshop/testkube/docs/docs/testkube-cloud/managing-cli-context.md

-## Changing the Testkube context to cloud one
+## Changing the Testkube Context to Cloud

 To set context to could one, testkube CLI tool need to have access, so first you'll need to create API token with valid access rights.